velask9/javascript-react-1/Assignments.md

 ![](./docs/ex1.png)

-Create a PR called `Ex.
-1: Dollar Food Store` when you are finished.
+When you are finished create a PR called `Ex.
+1: Dollar Food Store`.

 # Ex.
 2:

 # Ex.
 3: